Spasticity and Traumatic Brain Injury

 What is spasticity?

-Spasticity is the uncontrolled tightening (increased muscle tone) caused by disrupted signals from the brain.
-It is common in persons with severe brain injuries (TBI).
-People with spasticity may feel as if their muscles have contracted and will not relax or stretch.
-They may also feel muscle weakness, loss of fine motor control (for example, being unable to pick up small objects), and overactive reflexes.
+Spasticity is the uncontrolled overactivity of muscles caused by disrupted signals from the brain.
+It is common in persons with more severe traumatic brain injuries (TBIs).
+People with spasticity may feel as if their muscles have tightened and will not relax or stretch.
+They may also feel muscle weakness, loss of fine motor control (for example, being unable to pick up small objects), and notice overactive reflexes or clonus (when certain joints move in a rhythmic, but uncontrolled way).

 What you need to know

 • Your brain injury may cause the muscles in your body to become stiff, overactive, and difficult to stretch.
 The muscle may “spasm” or tighten suddenly.
-Doctors call this effect spasticity (pronounced spas-TIS-it-ee).
+This is called spasticity.

 • Spasticity may not be bothersome and does not always need treatment.

 • Spasticity may come and go.
-It may be worse during certain activities or it may become worse at night.
+It may be worse during certain activities, or it may become worse at night.
 It can interfere with sleep or limit the ability to function.
-When problems such as these arise, there is more need to consider treating it.
+When problems such as these arise, you may need to consider treating the spasticity.

-• There are ways to treat spasticity or relax muscles, ranging from controlling triggers to taking medicines.
+• There are ways to treat spasticity or relax muscles, ranging from controlling triggers (discussed below) to taking medicines.
+Medications are more commonly used when several muscles are spastic.

 • When only a few muscles are affected, focal treatments such as nerve blocks and botulinum toxin injections (described below) may be considered.
 There may also be surgery options.